Set up your projects

 If you get file upload errors for a supported format, you can send support@transifex.com a sample of the file, and we can help assess why the upload failed and provide further recommendations.

-• The source file you upload should only have source strings in it, not translations.
-After adding your source content to Transifex, you'll be able to upload existing translations.
+• The source file you upload should only have source strings, not translations.
+After adding your source content to Transifex, you can upload existing translations.

 • If you have an existing TM, upload the TM to leverage it in all translation work.